aimxhaisse/docker-mailz/README.md

 ## Setup

-    make HOSTNAME=your_hostname
+    make
-    docker-compose up -d

 You now have:

 - a SMTP server configured for your hostname forwarding mails to...
-- an Spam filter which forwards valid emails to...
+- an SPAM filter which forwards regular mails to...
 - an IMAP server which is regularily polled by...
-- a Rainloop web interface waiting for you
+- a RoundCube web interface waiting for you

 ## Common Tasks